Mike Zunino Player Props: Guardians vs. Red Sox

-Mike Zunino -- 1-for-3 with a double in his last game -- will be in action for the Cleveland Guardians against the Boston Red Sox, with Nick Pivetta on the hill, on April 28 at 7:10 PM ET.
+Mike Zunino -- batting .179 with two doubles, a home run, six walks and an RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Boston Red Sox, with Brayan Bello on the hill, on April 29 at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Rockies.
+He notched a home run while going 1-for-4 in his last game against the Red Sox.

 Mike Zunino Game Info & Props vs. the Red Sox